 Conservative

-• antihistamines (Loratadine, Cetirizine, Erius) - used if the cause of the swelling is an allergic reaction, including to medications.
+• antihistamines (Loratadine, Cetirizine, Erius) - used if the cause of swelling is an allergic reaction, including to medications.

 Photo gallery: drugs that can be prescribed for the treatment of inguinal lymphadenitis

-• ultrasound treatment - activates the resorption of the infiltrate (accumulation of spent immune cells, blood and lymph) at the site of inflammation;
+• ultrasound treatment - activates the resorption of infiltrate (accumulation of spent immune cells, blood and lymph) at the site of inflammation;

 Surgical

-Garlic has antibacterial and immunomodulatory effects Apple cider vinegar helps fight infection Peppermint oil cools and soothes the affected area Mullein officinalis copes well with viral and bacterial infections
+Garlic has antibacterial and immunomodulatory effects Apple cider vinegar helps fight infection Peppermint oil cools and soothes the affected area Mullein copes well with viral and bacterial infections

 The condition returns to normal after the underlying disease is cured.
 However, in cases of serious systemic infections with a weakened immune system and in patients with malignant processes, the tumor can become chronic.